OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadHydroBase/ReadHydroBase.md

 Diversion records are stored in various forms, based on historical approach and to facilitate data collection with limited resources.
-For example, long-term daily records may be available at large diversion structures whereas structures that are small and have infrequent diversions may have infrequent data records and/or diversion comments.
+For example, long-term daily records may be available at large diversion structures whereas other structures may have infrequent data records and/or annual diversion comments.
 Records for smaller interval (e.g., day) are accumulated to larger interval (month and year).
 The observations available in diversion records can be further processed to provide additional data values, as described below.
-Diversion records consist of date, value, and flag, which can be viewed in TSTool.
+Diversion records consist of date, value, and flag (observation code), which can be viewed in TSTool.
-2. If `FillDivRecordsCarryForward=True` (current default),
+2. If `FillDivRecordsCarryForward=True` (the default),
-daily diversion (`DivTotal` and `DivClass`) and reservoir release (`RelTotal` and `RelClass`) time series have their values automatically carried forward to fill data within irrigation years (November to October).
+daily total diversion (`DivTotal`), daily total reservoir release (`RelTotal`), and daily water class (`DivClass` and `RelClass`) time series have their values carried forward to fill additional zero data values within irrigation years (November to October).
-HydroBase only stores full months of daily diversion record data when non-zero observations or non-zero filled values occur in a month.
+The Division of Water Resources does implement some data filling by carrying forward non-zero daily values, indicated with corresponding data flags.
+In practice, it is common to interpret diversion records by filling in additional zeros and TSTool automates this approach.
+This technique has been used when processing data for CDSS modeling.
+Web services by default only return HydroBase diversion record data for observations without additional zero-filling.
-Therefore, this filling action should only provide additional zero values in an irrigation year where a diversion or release was recorded.
+Therefore, this filling action should only provide additional zero values in an irrigation year where a diversion or release was recorded sometime in the year.
 Irrigation years with no observations remain as missing after the read.
-**This behavior is different from the [`ReadColoradoHydroBaseRest`](../ReadColoradoHydroBaseRest/ReadColoradoHydroBaseRest.md) command, which does not apply this approach by default.**
+**The default behavior is the same as the [`ReadColoradoHydroBaseRest`](../ReadColoradoHydroBaseRest/ReadColoradoHydroBaseRest.md) command.**
 3. If `FillUsingDivComments=True`, daily, monthly, and yearly `DivTotal`, `RelTotal`, and `DivClass` time series are filled using annual irrigation year (November-October) diversion comments, which indicate when irritation years should be treated as additional zero values.